vorhey/code-bridge.nvim/README.md

 - Context from file or selection: `@relative/file` or `@relative/file#Lstart-Lend`.
 - Git integration: send `git diff HEAD` or `git diff --cached` output.
 - Tmux targeting by window name per provider.
+- Popup provider selector: choose the active provider from a floating window.
 - Optional bracketed paste support for providers that need it.
 - Quiet by default: uses `vim.notify` for concise messages, no hit-enter prompts.